Powerlearnproject/se-day1-assignment-Shanny254/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.
+-
+I) The development of programming languages like Fortran and C represents an evolution in development in how humans communicate with machines, moving from raw binary to more structured, user-friendly tools.

+II) The establishment of software engineering as a discipline in the 1960s was a response to a crisis in computing—a moment when the tech world realized that building software wasn’t just a craft but needed structure, rigor, and a proper framework.

+III) The advent of structured programming in the 1970s, and the rise of agile methodologies in the 2000s.
+Structured programming emerged in the 1970s as a response to chaotic "spaghetti code," with pioneers advocating for clear, logical control structures (sequence, selection, iteration) to make software more reliable and maintainable, shaping languages like Pascal and C. While Agile methodologies rose in the 2000s, sparked by the 2001 Agile Manifesto, to prioritize flexibility and speed over rigid plans, using iterative cycles like Scrum sprints to adapt quickly to changing demands in the fast-paced internet era.

 List and briefly explain the phases of the Software Development Life Cycle.
+-
 Stage1: Planning and requirement analysis
 Requirement Analysis is the most important and necessary stage in SDLC.
 The senior members of the team perform it with inputs from all the stakeholders and domain experts or SMEs in the industry.